Nem-git/ABCMovies/README.md

 My first Svelte and Slim app ( If it ever even gets to that point )

+## Programs required

+- Python ^3.12
+- Node Package Manager
+- A Redis database

 ## 🛠️ Setting Up

 ```
 git clone https://github.com/Nem-git/ABCMovies.git
 cd ABCMovies/
 ```

+### Modify constants

+In src/backend/config/constants.php, you might need to change some settings to match your setup and environment

 ### PHP Backend Setup 🖥️